Machine Gun Kelly releases new single 'Bloody Valentine' | NME

 ‘Bloody Valentine’ is the first original material from Kelly since the release of several covers as part of his Lockdown Sessions.

 Kelly has covered songs such as Oasis’ ‘Champagne Supernova’ (featuring frequent collaborator Yungblud), PVRIS’ ‘My House’ and most recently, Rihanna’s ‘Love On The Brain.’
 The latter was reportedly created at the request of Marilyn Manson, and received praise from Rihanna herself.
-Other sessions have covers of Nirvana’s ‘Smells Like Teen Spirit,’ The Beatles’ ‘Here Comes the Sun’ and KiD CuDi’s ‘Pursuit of Happiness.’
+Other sessions have covers of Nirvana‘s ‘Smells Like Teen Spirit,’ The Beatles‘ ‘Here Comes the Sun’ and Kid Cudi‘s ‘Pursuit of Happiness.’

 ‘Bloody Valentine’ is available to stream and download now.